TheIconfactory/Tapestry/Documentation/API.md

 #### url: String (required)

-A string containing the URL for the media on the Internet
+A string containing the URL for the media on the Internet.

 #### thumbnail: String